 How should you respond?

-louder if they don't feel heard.
+don't feel heard.
 Understanding WHY your child is acting out doesn't mean that you don't set limits.

 Should you crack down, so your child understands that your limits still hold?
 Well, you definitely want your child to listen to your limits.
 But your child